Finding the Best Places to Retire Since 2006!

 Overview: Kentucky's second largest city is in the heart of the state's lush Bluegrass Region and started in 1775.
-It is known as the "Horse Capital of the World" and is a healthy, growing metropolis.
+It is known as the "Horse Capital of the World" and is a growing metropolis.

 The population supports an orchestra, two ballet companies, a professional theater, and numerous choral organizations.
 The art museum and opera programs at the University of Kentucky (31,000 students) have national reputations, and the city's Headley-Whitney Museum offers exhibits, events, and classes.
 City celebrations include the Mayfest Arts Fair and the Festival of the Bluegrass.
 Lexington manages six public golf courses, an arboretum, and more than 100 parks.
 Its River Run Nature Sanctuary has 11 miles of hiking trails, and there are two major horse tracks in town - Keeneland and the Red Mile.
 Housing stock is comprised mostly of ranch ramblers, raised ranch ramblers and bungalows.
-Trent Village is a welcoming 55+ apartment community with an emphasis on affordability.

 The Kentucky Horse Park has hosted the World Equestrian Games and maintains an international museum as well as a working farm.
 Lexington is home to a minor league baseball team, and residents have 22 collegiate teams to watch.
 Rupp Arena hosts UK's men's basketball team, which has a religious following.

 Fayette Mall has 120 retailers, including Macy's and Dillard's.
 The Shops at Lexington Center and The Square are two downtown shopping areas that are connected by covered pedways.
 Whole Foods is here, too.

 Percentage of Population Age 45 or Better: 31%

 Cost of Living: 5% below the national average

 Median Home Price: $185,000